651-696-6866 (fax )

 - The first $500 you receive in outside scholarships will not impact the amount of your need-based grant aid from Macalester.

-- After the adjustments described above are made, Macalester will recalculate the maximum available Federal Stafford Loan and student employment eligibility remaining based on your FAFSA result.
+- After the adjustments described above are made, Macalester will recalculate the maximum available Federal Direct Loan eligibility remaining based on your FAFSA result.

 - See additional policy details below.